-The Frances Mulhall Achilles Library at the Whitney Museum of American Art contains a comprehensive research collection in the field of twentieth-century and contemporary American art.
-It was originally built on the collections of books and papers of founder Gertrude Vanderbilt Whitney, and the Whitney Museum’s first director, Juliana Force.
+The Frances Mulhall Achilles Library at the Whitney Museum of American Art is a comprehensive research collection in the field of twentieth-century and contemporary American art.
+It was originally built on the personal libraries of the Whitney's founder, Gertrude Vanderbilt Whitney, and its first director, Juliana Force.

-Of paramount importance to research and scholarship on American art of the twentieth and twenty-first century, today’s collections of books, periodicals, archives, and special collections are accessed by the Whitney’s own staff as well as by outside scholars and researchers.
-Combined, these resources chronicle the development, over seventy-five years, of an institution committed to American art and artists.
+Of paramount importance to American art research and scholarship, today’s collections of books, periodicals, archives, and special collections are accessed by the Whitney’s own staff as well as by visiting scholars and researchers.
+Combined, the Library’s resources chronicle the development, over seventy-five years, of an institution committed to American art and artists.

-The Library has reopened in the West Chelsea neighborhood of New York City.
-It is open daily to Whitney staff and offers limited Library access to Whitney Museum members, visiting art historians, PhD candidates, graduate students, gallery staff, and other high level researchers interested in the Museum, its history, exhibitions, permanent collections, and artists.
+The Frances Mulhall Achilles Library is open daily to Whitney staff, and offers research appointments to Whitney Museum members, visiting art historians, PhD candidates, graduate students, gallery staff, and other researchers interested in the Museum, its history, exhibitions, permanent collections, and artists.

 In order to schedule an appointment to access Library and Archives material, researchers must first: